 Afternoon: Arrive Ticino and Relax

 On the other side, it is as if we entered a different country.
-Ticino is a lake region of Switzerland that feels like a little slice of Italy.
+Ticino is a lake region of Switzerland that feels like a little slice of Tuscany in Italy.
 For the next few days, we visited the lakeside towns of Lugano, Locarno, and Ascona – The Lake Como(s) of Switzerland!
 Read more: Things to do in Lugano and the Ticino Region of Switzerland.

 Where to Stay in Ticino